ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

             These values are meaningful only when the entry point specifies emulation type HTML, HOST4WEB, or H4W.
 For further details, refer to the “Programming Interfaces” section in the VIRTEL Web Access Guide.
 Logon message
     Application type 1: Character string sent to the application as “Logon data” at connection time.
 This string may also contain certain script variables and orders as described below.
-    Application type 3: For transactions associated with an entry point which specifies menu program VIR0021F or VIR0021G (see “Menu Programs”, page 85) this field is used to identify incoming calls.
+    Application type 3: For transactions associated with an entry point which specifies menu program VIR0021F or VIR0021G (see “Menu Programs”) this field is used to identify incoming calls.
 For type 4 (HTML directory definition) transactions, the field “Logon message” is replaced by the field “Check URL Prefix”

 Check URL Prefix
     Application type 4: If the pathname of a URL matches the character string specified in this field, then the pathname corresponds to the VIRTEL directory whose name is specified in the “Application” field.
 See “How the path name corresponds to a VIRTEL directory” in the “VIRTEL URL formats” section of the VIRTEL Web Access Guide.
 TIOA at logon
     Application types 1-3: Script to be run at application connection time.
-Scripts are described under the heading “Connection – Disconnection Scripts”, page 95.
+Scripts are described under the heading “Connection – Disconnection Scripts”.
 Application type 4: For type 4 (HTML directory definition) transactions having the same name as an entry point, the “TIOA at logon” field contains the default URL for the entry point.
 Refer to the “VIRTEL URL formats” section of the VIRTEL Web Access Guide for further details.
 TIOA at logoff
     Application types 1-3: Script to be run before disconnecting from the application.